docker/docs/ee/dtr/admin/manage-webhooks/use-the-web-ui.md

 ## Prerequisites

 - You must have admin privileges to the repository in order to create a webhook.
-- See [Event types](/ee/dtr/admin/manage-webhooks/index.md/#event-types-for-webhooks) for a complete list of event types you can trigger notifications for using the web interface.
+- See [Webhook types](/ee/dtr/admin/manage-webhooks/index.md/#webhook-types) for a list of events you can trigger notifications for using the web interface.

 ## Create a webhook for your repository